 This the famous landmark that guards the entrance to Havana, built in between 1589 and 1640, to protect from pirates and foreign invaders.
 The fort offers impressive views of the sea and Havana.
-Today It´s home to Maritime Museum of Cuba.
+Today It´s home to the Maritime Museum of Cuba.

 8. Drink in Hemingway’s footsteps.

 The legendary American writer Hemingway was a big drinker.
-It seems like he visited almost every bar in Old Havana and most of the bars really know how to cash in on this trivia.
+It seems like he visited almost every bar in Old Havana and most of the bars know how to cash in on this trivia.
 Unfrurtently some of his old drinking joints have turned into a tourist trap these days by selling extremely overpriced daiquirís.

 The daiquirís at his favourite hangout, the El Floridita, was probably my biggest disappointment during my trip.
 There is a bar next door selling much better daiquiris for less than half the price.